Graduate Diploma in Design (Specialty)

 - You must hold a recognised undergraduate degree in a design- or art-related field, or degree-equivalent practical, professional or scholarly experience.

-- You must submit a portfolio (which includes your CV, and a letter explaining your interests and motivation).
-See more info in the Your portfolio section below.
+- You must submit a portfolio explaining your interests and motivation.
+See more info in the Your Portfolio section below.

 - International students must hold a recognised bachelor's degree in a design- or art-related field OR degree-equivalent practical, professional or scholarly experience.